OSRavindra/devops-test/README.md

-# ECS Fargate with Terraform implementation with terragrunt
+# ECS Fargate implementation with Terraform and terragrunt
 ## Context
 This is a simple implementation of dockerized app exposed via an ALB.
 The entire IaC is divided into terraform modules, the dependencies between the terraform modules and the env configuration required for the modules is managed by terragrunt.
 ## About Terragrunt